 Applicants must also submit a two page biosketch.
 In addition, you may submit a two page biosketch for any collaborators involved in the project.

 Applications must be submitted through the Harvard University Funding Portal.
-The submission portal for this competition will open in early January 2017.

 Evaluation Criteria: Applications will be evaluated for their significance, innovation, potential impact, interdisciplinarity and the ability of the applicant to successfully carry out the project.